boturnbow/monarisa/_posts/2019-02-20-standing-rigging-part-1.md

 * Dyneema of the same size is far stronger than wire rope.
 * Stretch characteristics are different.
 So Dyneema should be sized according to stretch not strength when replacing wire rope.
 * Minimal "creep" will occur over the life of the line.
 * "Construction stretch" will occur after splicing and should be removed by loading up the lines after splicing.
-You also need to account for the stretch and make the line shorter than the size required.
+You also need to account for the stretch and make the line shorter than the size required when making the splices.
 * Dyneema can crush a thimble under load so use closed thimbles or sailmakers thimbles.
 * Dyneema needs needs curves with a radius 5 times the line diameter to maintain strength.
 * Predicted life span is 5-10 years.

-I priced the materials out (~$150) and decided to give Dyneema for my rigging.
+I priced the materials out (~$150) and decided to try Dyneema for my rigging.
 I liked the idea of having something that would be easier to coil and store than wire rope when I was transporting the boat.
-I also liked being able to do the splices myself instead of needing a rigging shop.
+I also liked being able to do the splices myself instead of needing a rigging shop - good for repairs!

 The original wire specs for the Tiki 21 (breaking load) were: